Is ‘guest’ wireless network access available on campus?

 UNC-Guest SSID is not available on all wireless access points across the campus.
-Given the support issues associated with guest access as well as the fact that UNC-Chapel Hill network users that have an Onyen might accidentally connect to this service rather than to the production UNC-Secure/UNC-PSK wireless network, the guest access mode will only be enabled on access points by departmental request via Remedy tickets.
-The ticket should indicate the location of one or more existing access points within a building on which this service is requested, as well as the contact information of the departmental IT support staff who will be available to provide assistance to guest users and to users accidentally connecting to UNC-Guest instead of UNC-Secure at those locations.
+Given the support issues associated with guest access as well as the fact that UNC-Chapel Hill network users that have an Onyen might accidentally connect to this service rather than to the production eduroam/UNC-PSK wireless network, the guest access mode will only be enabled on access points by departmental request via Remedy tickets.
+The ticket should indicate the location of one or more existing access points within a building on which this service is requested, as well as the contact information of the departmental IT support staff who will be available to provide assistance to guest users at those locations.